 Stage tree – Act

 Now it is time for the outreach.
-Depending on their level of interaction and responses, tailor your message for your outreach, and personalise as much as possible.
-This can be the trigger for your follow up or the next step.
+Depending on their level of interaction and responses, tailor your message for your outreach, and personalize as much as possible.
+This can be the trigger for your follow-up or the next step.

 Template 2 – The Email Outreach